What is the Sunshine Act?

 Knowingly failing to submit payment information will result in a civil money penalty of not less than $10,000, but not more than $100,000, for each payment.
 The penalty will not exceed $1,000,000.
 Combined, penalties may not exceed $1,150,000.

 What is less clear is the law’s current level of enforcement.
 Reports in the field vary from blind eyes turned, to slaps on the wrist, to smaller fines of around $2500 per infraction.

-For a Fortune 50 client, AppZen detected that out of a possible 61,348 names added as business guests, 1828 (almost 3% of the entire list) had names matching HCP, potentially saving the company millions of dollars in compliance penalties.
+One of AppZen's clients detected that, out of a possible 61,348 names added as business guests, 1828 (almost 3% of the entire list) had names matching HCP, potentially saving the company millions of dollars in compliance penalties.